digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 Get All Active Contracts via HTTP
 *********************************

-For each of websockets endpoints we define alternative POST endpoint, that returns same results in a synchronous way.
+For each WebSocket endpoint, we provide an alternative HTTP POST endpoint that returns the same results synchronously.HTTP POST alternatives are less robust:
-HTTP POST alternatives are less robust:
+However, HTTP POST alternatives are less efficient because:

-- cause more load on server,
+- They impose a higher load on the server.
-- the size of results is always limited (refer to configuration),
+- The result size is always limited (refer to the configuration).
-- there is small performance penalty and delay when getting results.
+- There is a slight performance overhead and delay in retrieving results.

-We recommend use of websocket for a production use.
-HTTP alternatives are good enough for prototyping and for a less demanding applications (in terms of load and amount of data).
+We recommend using WebSockets for production environments, as they offer better performance and scalability.
+HTTP alternatives are suitable for prototyping and less demanding applications with lower data and load requirements.

 HTTP Request
 ===============================